 - Foster parents or other caregivers, under certain circumstances.

 - Jail, yard and pod facility and layout

 - Guards and jail staff

 - Other Inmates.

 To find driving histories, you must do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Dis you do your search online or did you have to call the jail? was the information you recieved correct?
+Did you do your search online or did you have to call the jail?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your comments could make it easier for others.